-And live video is changing the way that you can do open houses (for agents) or house walkthroughs (for investors).
-With a smartphone and a Facebook or Instagram account, you can double, triple, or even quadruple the number of people that you reach when showing off a house.
+And live video is changing how you can do open houses (for agents) or house walkthroughs (for investors).
+With a smartphone and a Facebook or Instagram account, you can double, triple, or even quadruple the number of people you reach when showing off a house.

 Plus, people love live video.

-As of 2018, 80% of the population have reported using either a streaming service or an app to watch online video during an average week and consumers spend almost 83 minutes per day consuming digital video.
+As of 2018, 80% of the population have reported using a streaming service or an app to watch online videos during an average week.
+Consumers spend almost 83 minutes per day consuming digital video.

-And while there are lots of different ways that you can use live video to your advantage as a real estate expert, perhaps showing off properties is the easiest and most effective strategy for your business.
+And while there are lots of ways to use live video to your advantage as a real estate expert, perhaps showing off properties is the easiest and most effective strategy for your business.